 Saint Longinus (São Longuinho in Portuguese) is a Catholic saint Brazilians know as the entity that helps you find lost belongings.
 When you can not find an object, no matter its importance, just say: “São Longuinho, São Longuinho, se eu achar ‘tal coisa’ eu dou três pulinhos” (Saint Longinus, Saint Longinus, if I find ‘said thing’, I will jump three times).
 After you find what you were looking for, just jump three times to show your gratitude!

-I can assure you this work 99% of the time for me, so who am I to discredit it?
+I can assure you this works 99% of the time for me, so who am I to discredit it?

 The number 13